Intro

 API client

 All external UIs and remote plugins (as opposed to regular Vim plugins) are "clients" in general; but we call something an "API client" if its purpose is to abstract or wrap the RPC API for the convenience of other applications (just like a REST client or SDK such as boto3 for AWS: you can speak AWS REST using an HTTP client like curl, but boto3 wraps that in a convenient python interface).
-For example, the Nvim lua-client is an API client: https://github.com/neovim/lua-client
+For example, the Nvim node-client is an API client: https://github.com/neovim/node-client

 Host